-An original or certified copy of your bachelor's diploma.
+An original or certified copy of your bachelor's degree.

 Haven’t graduated yet?
-Then provide an original or certified copy of a certified statement from your university confirming the type of diploma/degree you will obtain.
+Then provide an original or certified copy of a certified statement from your university confirming the type of degree you will obtain.

-If the diploma/transcript is in a language other than English, French, German or Dutch, a certified translation is also required.
+If the degree/transcript is in a language other than English, French, German or Dutch, a certified translation is also required.

 An original or certified copy of your official academic transcript(s), front and back, in the original language.